-Many students successful in this course have gone on to study Alevel Product Design or Engineering.
+Many scholars successful in this course have gone on to study A-level Product Design or Engineering.

 Apprenticeships There are a range of apprenticeships that link to an interest in Design and Technology, including: Junior Product Designer, Theatre Set Carpenter, Farrier, Service Technician, Civil Engineering Technician, Plumber, Design and Draughting Technician, Engineering Model Maker.